aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 ### Step 4: Build and Push the Docker Image to ECR

-You can build the image locally, in a CI/CD pipeline, using SageMaker Notebook environment, or AWS Cloud9.
+Build the Docker image(s) for the NLQ application, based on your choice of model options.
+You can build the Docker image(s) locally, in a CI/CD pipeline, using SageMaker Notebook environment, or AWS Cloud9.
+I prefer AWS Cloud9 for developing and testing the application and building the Docker images.

 ```sh
 cd docker/